Rabies has been eliminated in the United Kingdom but there are still several illnesses and diseases that your puppy or dog can catch.

 You should avoid taking your pet outside to a public place until it has received all the primary vaccinations.
 Also, avoid introducing your pet to other potentially unvaccinated animals until it has been fully vaccinated itself.

 On this page we’ll provide a puppy vaccination schedule and publish a researched price guide, this is perfect if you’re budgeting for your first pet.

 A small minute amount of safe deactivated microorganisms that in their live state would cause an illness or disease are given by injection or nasal drops to the pet.

-You pet’s natural defences then kick in and produce antibodies which remain and provide long-term immunity.
+Your pet’s natural defences then kick in and produce antibodies which remain in the body and provide long-term immunity.

-Booster vaccines should be given periodically to ensure enough antibodies remain.
+Booster vaccines should be given periodically to ensure enough antibodies remain in the system.